Stained glass Easter eggs are easily made by cutting out a paper egg, snowflake-style, and adding tissue paper.

 First, fold your sheet of construction paper in half vertically and draw a half egg on one side.
 Cut through both layers of paper to create your symmetrical egg.

-Draw shapes along the center fold line of your paper egg, then cut them out.
+Next, draw shapes along the center fold line of your paper egg and cut them out.

 Open your paper egg, then fold both sides inward.